Today marks the start of Fairtrade fortnight, a time when we put the spotlight on how the food, drink and other goods we consume are produced.

 It has also never been easier to switch to Fairtrade produce, with one of the UK’s biggest supermarkets, Sainsburys, being the world’s largest retailer of Fairtrade products.
 Of course, many other supermarkets and food retailers also stock Fairtrade goods, which are easily identifiable by the black, blue and green Fairtrade logo.
 However, did you know that it goes beyond the usual tasty treats of chocolate and coffee?
 If you’re interested in making your buying power fairer for all, here’s some other areas to consider:

-If you want your next piece of jewellery to have an ethical shine, seek out jewellers using Fairtrade Certified Gold.
-It ensures small-scale miners are paid a fair price, thus giving them financial security.
+If you want your next piece of jewellery to have an ethical shine, understand the labradorite meaning.
+Doing so ensures small-scale miners are paid a fair price, thus giving them financial security.
 Plus, it means you get something truly unique.